I’m prejudiced as can be, but I think the projects were worth the effort and the $$$$$$. Check out the projects below:

 The boat signs arrived – and after what I consider “fun” work, they are installed.
 I’m real pleased with the appearance!

 I purchased these signs from Letters-Decals.com for a fraction of the cost of other lettering sites on the ‘net.
 They are good, quality signs and they shipped for free – and very quickly.
-I can’t ask for more!
+I couldn’t ask for more!

 The New Kicker Motor is Installed!

 I sure would have preferred a Honda 8 HP kicker, but not for double the money of this perfect little Tohatsu!
 Tohatsu makes Mercury outboards 40 HP and below, and are used world-wide.
 This little beauty was about half price of the Honda, which would have matched the main motor, but aesthetics are worth only so much!
-I’ve already done some trolling with this lil’ kicker to put some hours on the break-in requirements, and, because it’s a two cylinder, it runs very quiet and smooth.
+I’ve already done some trolling with this lil’ kicker to put some hours on the break-in requirements, and, because it’s a two cylinder four stroke, it runs very quiet and smooth.
 Many thanks to my ol’ fishin’ buddy, John, for his help on this project.

 The tie rod connects both engines so I can steer the kicker from the helm.
 This was made for me by my buddy, Rich, in Oregon.
 Thanks, Rich!
 It works great.